-- 7 (1) If a vacancy occurs in the office of chief or the office of legislator, Executive Council must - (a) set a date for a by-election to fill the vacancy for the balance of the term that is within 90 days after the vacancy occurs and post notices of the by-election, unless clause (b) applies; - (b) if the vacancy occurs more than 30 months after the start of a term of the Tsawwassen Legislature, no by-election is to be called to fill the vacancy. - (2) If a general election is called after a date has been set for a by-election, Executive Council must cancel the by-election by notice in writing posted in accordance with the regulations.
+- 7 (1) If a vacancy occurs in the office of chief or the office of legislator, Executive Council must - (a) set a date for a by-election to fill the vacancy for the balance of the term that is within 90 days after the vacancy occurs and post notices of the by-election, unless clause (b) applies; - (b) if the vacancy occurs more than 42 months after the start of a term of the Tsawwassen Legislature, no by-election is to be called to fill the vacancy.
+[Amended by Bill 003-2021; enacted November 16th 2021] - (2) If a general election is called after a date has been set for a by-election, Executive Council must cancel the by-election by notice in writing posted in accordance with the regulations.